 “In first year I chose to study French because I really loved studying it in secondary school, and I wanted to pursue this love by studying it in university with a vast choice of literature, language and drama.
 In first year of MIC French was not my strongest subject but I chose to take it to degree level because I enjoyed it the most out of my other first year subjects.
 The best part of the B.A programme in MIC is the 3rd year off-campus, where I spent five months studying French in France.
-It was definetly beneficial to me because it helped me to improve my French, and I learned a lot culturally and socially as well as academically.
+It was definitely beneficial to me because it helped me to improve my French, and I learned a lot culturally and socially as well as academically.
 The staff in the French department are all very friendly and really encouraging, they are also very approachable.
 The French course has changed a lot since my first year, it looks really interesting and I am slightly envious of new in-coming students of French to MIC, I wish I could do it all again.”
 Chantelle Fehilly (BA, 2011)

 “Thank you for the time I spent under your instruction!
 I really enjoyed your course, and I can't express how much I've taken away from my study of French Studies at Mary Immaculate College and I hope to continue my study of French into the future.”
 Emer Murphy (B Ed, 2011)

 PhD Teaching Assistantship in French Studies

-The Department of French Studies at Mary Immaculate College, University of Limerick is pleased to announce that an assistantship is currently available for a PhD in French Studies on any topic related to either 18th- or 19th-century French literature and culture.
+The Department of French Studies at Mary Immaculate College, University of Limerick is pleased to announce that an assistantship is currently available for a PhD in French Studies on any topic related to either 18th-, 19th-, 20th- or 21st-century French literature, culture, politics or history of ideas.